HungChau/course-concept-extraction/README.md

 <p align="center"><img width="50%" src="docs/bert_CE.png"/></p>

 - Pretrained BERT-based models stored on [Hugging Face account](https://huggingface.co/HungChau): specify the models you want to use in the config file (files/config.json).
-When running a prediction script for the first time, it will automatically download to your local machine.
+When running a prediction script for the first time, it will automatically download to your local machine (it will take some time to download the models).
     - Uncased model trained with IIR dataset: ``HungChau/distilbert-base-uncased-concept-extraction-iir-v1.2``
     - Cased model trained with IIR dataset: ``HungChau/distilbert-base-cased-concept-extraction-iir-v1.2``
     - Uncased model trained with KP20K dataset: ``HungChau/distilbert-base-uncased-concept-extraction-kp20k-v1.2``